The Food Photography Fundamentals

 How will you arrange elements in the frame?

 Food photography composition is how you arrange your food and props in the frame.
-Composition definitely requires some practice and there are four things to take into consideration:
+Composition requires some practice and there are four things to take into consideration:

 • ORIENTATION